-What we need is to break free from all seeking, all efforts to understand, and all analysis.
-What we need is to quell the mind’s ceaseless efforts to make sense of life, its endless construction of models, and its doomed dream of figuring out how to extinguish the inevitable pain of existence.
+What we need is to break free from seeking, from efforts to understand, from endless analysis.
+What we need is to quell the mind’s struggle to understand, to abandon its dream of figuring out how to evade the inevitable pains of existence.

 What we need is silence.

-The first layer of silence is a respite from constant mental toil.
-We enjoy a break from churning our complicated facts, important memories, and worrisome predictions.
-We open to peace of mind.
-This is the introductory gift of learning to quiet the mind’s chatter: a chance to rest.
-In a spacious moment of stillness, we begin to appreciate how struggling to solve life never leads to solutions, only to confusion and exhaustion.
-A boundless relief comes with abandoning, even for a moment, all our strenuous, futile striving.
+The first layer of silence is a respite from mental toil.
+We enjoy a break from the work of churning facts, memories, and predictions.
+The introductory gift of learning to quiet the mind’s chatter is a chance to rest.
+In spacious moments of stillness, we begin to appreciate how struggling to solve life never leads to solutions, only to confusion and exhaustion.
+Relief comes with suspending, even for a moment, all our strenuous, futile striving.

 The second layer of silence is the recognition that verbal reasoning is only a shadow of life, not life itself.
-Before we get to this stage, we believe the stories we tell ourselves.
-For instance if we think, “I can’t continue in the face of such pain,” we believe our mind’s dire prediction and become paralyzed.
-As we wait for the sorrow to lift, or the fear to abate, the stasis that results simply worsens our mental anguish.
-But as we learn the value of quieting inner dialogue, we begin to see that these strings of words have no solidity.
-They are tokens of interpretations of models of our lives.
-Neither the tokens, nor the interpretations, nor the models are life itself.
-As we begin to quiet the inner verbiage, we recognize it to be arbitrary and unhelpful.
-Instead of thinking about what’s going on, we experience life as it is in this moment.
-Nearly always, life as it is entails far less pain than life as we think it is.
+Before we get to this stage, we buy into the stories we tell ourselves.
+For instance if we think, “I can’t continue in the face of such pain,” we believe our mind’s dire prediction and feel paralyzed.
+But as we learn to detach from inner dialogue, we begin to see that strings of words are interpretations that depend on our state of mind.
+We discover that negative thoughts are products of fatigue and pain; they aren’t unchanging truths.
+Instead of thinking about life, we start to experience it in the moment.
+Nearly always, life as it is feels far less distressing than life as we think it is.

-It is important to recognize that quieting the mind’s verbal stream yields benefits at every stage.
+Dampening the mind’s chatter yields benefits at every stage.
 Early on, we are granted rest.
-A little later, we gain insight into the emptiness of words.
-And finally, we discover what we were hoping for all along: an unshakeable foundation for peace of mind.
+A little later, we gain insight into the hollowness of words.
+Ultimately, we locate what we were hoping for all along: a solid foundation for peace of mind.